 The Parks and Recreation Board of the Village of Paw Paw and the Paw Paw Village Council are responsible for guiding existing and future conditions of parks and recreation facilities and programs for community residents and visitors.
-The 1991 - 2010 Community Parks and Recreation Plan was updated in 2009 by the Parks and Recreation Board with assistance from Western Michigan University students.
-Since 2009, various needs to improve and expand the community's parks and recreation opportunities have been identified.
+The 2017 - 2021 Community Parks and Recreation Plan was updated in 2022 by the Parks and Recreation Board with assistance from Western Michigan University students.
+Since 2009, various needs to improve and expand the community's parks and recreation opportunities have been funded by the Village of Paw Paw.

-The 2017-2021 Community Parks and Recreation Plan was prepared with the technical assistance of the Village Planning Consultant, Western Michigan University students, and with the active involvement of the Parks and Recreation Board.
+The 2022-2027 Community Parks and Recreation Plan was prepared with the technical assistance of the Village Planning Consultant, Western Michigan University students, and with the active involvement of the Parks and Recreation Board.
 Citizen input received through guided reviews of key Plan components over several months and Village public hearings also contributed to this Plan.
 Following initial review by the Parks and Recreation Board, the Plan was submitted to the Village Council.
 Throughout the process, all meetings were open to the public and advertised pursuant to the Open Meetings Act.
 Notice of the public hearings was posted and published as required by the MDNR.